andrewcstewart/andrewcstewart.github.io/_posts/2014-07-27-my-awesome-post.md

 share:
 ---

-This is a test post
+This is a test post.

 ### What's up world! ###